 Concerning WordPress, you’re likely to come across the term localhost in two places:

 - Development and testing of WordPress websites in a local environment

 - Setting up/configuring database access for your WordPress site

 To initiate, most WP developers can design WordPress websites in a “local testing environment.”
 This environment is similar to a live webpage but is entirely self-contained on the user’s PC.

-Because the site only lives on localhost, developers may test their code without worrying about altering something on a live site that may be receiving traffic.
-Developers can then transfer the website from their localhost setup to a live server environment once it’s finished.
+Because the site only lives on localhost, developers may test their code without worrying about altering something on a live site that may receive traffic.
+Developers can transfer the website from their localhost setup to a live server once it’s finished.

-You might come across the word localhost when manually entering or modifying your WordPress site’s database credentials and WordPress development and testing.
+You might encounter the word localhost when manually entering or modifying your WordPress site’s database credentials and WordPress development and testing.
 This can happen while working with a plugin or altering your wp-config.php file.

 Installing WordPress on your Local Host?